erensayar/smart-garage-system/README.md

 # Installation

--Be sure you have JDK and Maven, installed in your system.
+- Be sure you have JDK and Maven, installed in your system.

 - Be sure you have an Python3 and pip, installed in your system.